 - to give you an appointment as part of your plan to stay healthy if you have a long-term illness

 Please respond to the letter within four weeks, so the NHS can be certain about your details.
 If you do not respond, the NHS will assume that you have moved away, and begin the process to remove you from the Practice list.

-If you fall within the age range above and would like to have the shingles vaccine (Zostavax) please speak to Reception to book an appointment.
+Shingles vaccination is available to everyone aged 70 to 79.
+If you would like to have the shingles vaccine (Zostavax) please speak to Reception to book an appointment.

 Are you Protected against Measles?